nuitsjp/swa-github-role-sync/README.md

 ## Quick Start

 1. Enable the GitHub provider in your target SWA resource and confirm that user invitations can be executed from CLI.
-2. Enable Discussions in your GitHub repository (Settings ’ General) and prepare a category (e.g., `Announcements`) to post invitation summaries.
+2. Enable Discussions in your GitHub repository (Settings â€™ General) and prepare a category (e.g., `Announcements`) to post invitation summaries.
 3. Add the workflow below and register Azure federation credentials (Client ID, Tenant ID, Subscription ID) as repository or Organization secrets.

 ```yaml